Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Background

 where $\Tilde{\bK}' = $.
 The cokriging estimator is sensitive to the selection of the kernel hyperparameters $\btheta$ and prone to numerical instability from poorly conditioned kernel matrices.
 For this reason, LMCs are often used to express kernel $k_{ij}$ as a linear combination of shared kernels across all levels of fidelity:

 This kernel formulation prevents the number of kernels (and therefore the number of hyperparameters) from scaling quadratically with the number of levels of fidelity \cite{garland_multi-fidelity_2020, goulard_linear_1992}.
 This simplification limits the model form to linear mappings between levels of fidelity, thereby preventing nonlinear combinations of low-fidelity model evaluations from informing high-fidelity predictions.
+Physics-informed cokriging models have been considered for two-level cases in \cite{yang_physics-informed_2019, yang_when_2020}.